Code-Institute-Submissions/Ecommerce-Application-Three-Peaks-Sports/README.md

 <h3> <b> Acknowledgments </b> </h3>

-<h6>Credit to Richard Dalton For providing a preliminary project structure and basic guidelines
+<h6>Credit to <a href='https://github.com/richardadalton/com-devjoy-ecommerce'> Richard Dalton </a> For providing a preliminary project structure and basic guidelines
-(from https://github.com/richardadalton/com-devjoy-ecommerce) and for Haley Shaffer for providing guidelines on how to have different Django user types on the Django application (https://github.com/hschafer2017/django-UserTypes)
+and for <a href='https://github.com/hschafer2017/django-UserTypes'> Haley Shaffer </a> for providing guidelines on how to have different Django user types on the Django application
 </h6>